pianosnake/ad-inspector/README.md

-This Chrome extension can be used to inspect the 'Display Ad' parameters passed in ad calls by AOL owned sites.
+This Chrome extension can be used to inspect ad calls.
+The following ad types are supported:
+- AOL Display Ads
+- YP beacon calls

 ## Installation
 - Download this repo